4lessandrodev/rich-domain/README.md

 #### isNew

-Check if instance is a new entity.<br> if you provide do not provide an id the entity will be considered as a new created entity instance.
+Check if instance is a new entity.<br> if you do not provide an id the entity will be considered as a new created entity instance.

 ```ts